-If an instrument is used, all Board members will be asked to complete the evaluation instrument and submit them to Board President.
+If an instrument is used, all Board members will be asked to complete the evaluation instrument and submit them per Board Policy.

 A summary of the evaluations will be presented and discussed at an annual Board retreat scheduled for that purpose.
 The results will be used to identify accomplishments in the past year and goals for the following year.